 How is renal agenesis diagnosed?

 Renal agenesis is usually identified during a routine prenatal ultrasound.
-The initial telltale sign of the condition is an empty space where the kidney should be.
-Also, the adrenal gland — a pyramid-shaped structure usually attached to the top of a kidney — will appear flat on the ultrasound, as if it were “lying down.”
+The initial telltale sign of the condition is an empty space (renal fossa) where the kidney should be (Figure 2).
+Also, the adrenal gland — a pyramid-shaped structure usually attached to the top of a kidney — will appear flat on the ultrasound, as if it were “lying down” (Figure 3).

 If no renal tissue is identified and the ultrasound also shows no amniotic fluid in the womb, the diagnosis is likely to be bilateral renal agenesis.
-The lack of fluid could be a sign, however, that the membrane around the amniotic fluid — the amniotic sac — has ruptured.
+The presence of renal tissue with a lack of fluid could be a sign, however, that the membrane around the amniotic fluid — the amniotic sac — has ruptured.
 Your doctor will either confirm or rule out this possibility by performing a pelvic examination to look for signs of pooled amniotic fluid in the vagina.
-Other tests may also be done to evaluate the fluid, which is usually not found in the vagina.
+Other tests may also be done to evaluate for the presence of amniotic fluid, which is usually not found in the vagina.

 How is unilateral renal agenesis managed before birth?

 If your baby is missing a single kidney, the prenatal care you receive will center on acquiring as much information about the baby’s condition as possible so that we can be prepared during and after delivery to provide optimal care.
 That includes collecting information on other possible birth defects.

 We use several different techniques to gather that information, including high-resolution ultrasonography and fetal echocardiogram.
 If these tests reveal no birth defects other than the single missing kidney, your baby will not require any special prenatal treatment.
 An extra ultrasound may be done in the late second or early third trimester of your pregnancy, but otherwise you will receive routine prenatal care.